-We stayed at The Waters Hotel, a boutique hotel nestled in Hot Springs National Park, located right on Central Ave.
+We stayed at The Waters Hotel in downtown Hot Springs, a boutique hotel nestled in Hot Springs National Park, located right on Central Avenue.
 You can’t beat the location – we valeted our car and walked to the restaurants and Bathhouse Row (you also get 15% off at Quapaw Baths & Spa as a hotel guest!).
 The hotel is the result of a multimillion-dollar historic renovation of the revered Thompson Building on Bathhouse Row (originally built in 1913) and combines vintage details with up-to-date comforts and amenities.

 340 Central Ave, Hot Springs, AR, thewatershs.com

 THINGS TO DO IN HOT SPRINGS, ARKANSAS

 You can hike into Hot Springs National Park or drive into the park and then hike as we did.
 Hot Springs National Park is the country’s smallest and oldest National State Park and features thermal springs and more than 30 miles of hiking trails through the Ouachita Mountains.

 Outdoor activities in the Hot Springs area include mountain biking, hiking, golf, horseback riding, fishing, digging for quartz crystals and water sports that center around the Diamond Lakes Catherine, DeGray, Greeson, Hamilton, and Ouachita.